 Grimme was mortified, but Brìghde courteously explained that the castellan had not received the bills or he would have paid them.

 Once she had paid them all, however, and they knew she would be paying for her own things in coin, they were only too happy to serve her.
 Shoes, wimples, girdles, another two daggers she could not help but sigh over.
 They went to the swordsmith to order something tailored to her, and both the smith and Grimme were surprised at her strength.
-As a jest, he took her to the armorer and ordered her a full set of mail.
+As a jest, Grimme took her to the armorer and ordered her a full set of mail and a leather gambeson like his.
 Then Grimme determined he, too, needed some more clothing suited to an earl, and they decided to stay another day.

 That evening followed the same sequence of events as the night before: supper, Grimme to his pleasures, Brìghde to bed, Grimme disturbing her sleep some time in the middle of the night.

 The third morning, Grimme dragged Brìghde to the tailor’s whilst she gave her opinion on his choices of styles and colors, then rolled her eyes when he chose exactly what she told him not to choose.
 They went to the seamstress to discuss good livery for the higher-ranked servants.
 Naturally, she had no outstanding bills there because the mistresses would not think to order livery, and Sir John could not get here nor would he have had time to do it even if he had thought of it.

 He was too busy making the coin to spend it correctly.